CountyEthics

 Crag Considerations

-• Jerry's Roof and other overhanging problems may appear dry underneath but surrounding landings and topouts will be saturated and treacherous.
+• Jerry's Roof and other overhung problems may appear dry underneath but surrounding landings and approach holds will be wet and greasy, creating a false sense of security.

 Warnings 2